 Speak with Office Refurbishment Companies

 The sooner you pick a partner to work with to design and build your new workplace, the better and the sooner you can start planning.
-The more time you have to engage with your chosen partner, the greater chance of success as you’ll have spent more time developing your brief and defining exactly what will work for your organisation.
+The more time you have to engage with your chosen partner, the greater your chance of success as you’ll have spent more time developing your brief and defining exactly what will work for your organisation.

 So where to start?
 How do I select a partner to refurbish our office?
 Our recommendation would be to do some research online and ask friends, colleagues, peers and even neighbouring companies who they would recommend.
 Spend some time taking a look through each company’s case studies, looking at who they have worked with and their recent work and before making contact with 3-5 companies you are confident could deliver.